 A new kind of collaboration.
 Currently devising a one year, self-directed residency through ARIM.

 Experimenting with text.
 Spontaneous thoughts and memories and their relationship to an image.
-Not sure where it's going to end up, just yet.

 Had a great time helping Amy Spiers & Catherine Ryan with their work No More Public Space, Only Public Order (Water Cannon).
 Now parked in Salamanca Arts as part of MONA FOMA.